SrdjaNinkovic/Coinsnap-Paywall/README.md

 1.1 Install the Coinsnap Paywall plug-in from the WordPress directory

-The Coinsnap Bitcoin Paywall can be searched in the WordPress plugin directory.
+The Coinsnap Paywall can be searched in the WordPress plugin directory.

 In your WordPress instance, go to the Plugins > Add New section.
-In the search you enter Coinsnap and get as a result the Coinsnap Bitcoin Paywall plugin displayed.
+In the search you enter Coinsnap and get as a result the Coinsnap Paywall plugin displayed.

 1.2.
 Install the Coinsnap Paywall plug-in from Github page